mvali/C-Sharp-complete-tutorial-project/README.md

 # C-Sharp-complete-tutorial-project
-Learning C# having all components  in one project, comments included
+All C# components in one project, comments, included